Glue42/core/docs/core/03_capabilities/99_fdc3-compliancy/fdc3-compliancy.md

 - `displayName` - The human readable name of the intent.
 Can be used in context menus, etc., to visualize the intent;
 - `contexts` - Required.
 The type of predefined data structures that the application can work with (see [FDC3 Contexts](https://fdc3.finos.org/docs/next/context/overview)).

-Glue42Core supports both Glue42 Core as well as FDC3 App Directory local application definitions.
-The only requirement (besides the required `appId`, `name`, `manifest` and `manifestType` fields) for the FDC3 App Directory application definitions is that they have a `url` top level property inside of the `manifest` JSON string.
+Glue42 Core supports both Glue42 Core as well as FDC3 App Directory local application definitions.
+The only requirement (besides the required `appId`, `name`, `manifest` and `manifestType` fields) for the FDC3 App Directory application definitions is that they have a `details.url` or a `url` top level property inside of their `manifest` JSON string.
+Inside of [the App Directory section](#app-directory) you can find an example definition.

 *For more information on using intents, see the [FDC3 Intents API](https://fdc3.finos.org/docs/next/intents/overview).*